KenKundert/why-invest-in-bitcoin/README.rst

 addition, bitcoin has guaranteed scarcity.
 No one can decide to issue more bitcoin in the future, thus unlike fiat currencies, bitcoin is not subject to inflation.
-For these reasons, bitcoin is superior money and is now competing on the open market with government mandated currencies that whose lose value over time.
+For these reasons, bitcoin is superior money and is now competing on the open market with government mandated currencies that lose value over time.
 In the last 50 years the US dollar has been losing roughly 5% of its value every year.
 Once people begin to recognize that bitcoin is superior money and it available to them, they will begin to switch.
-Since bitcoin is scarce, as the switch bitcoin increases in value which will encourage more to switch.
-This positive feedback look suggests that once a threshold is reached, the transition to bitcoin will be swift, which will result in a dramatic increase in the value of each bitcoin.
-This positive feedback loop is part of the network effect and common to many of the hugely valuable monopolies that currently exist, such as Google, Facebook, etc.
+Since bitcoin is scarce, as the switch occurs bitcoin increases in value, and that encourages more to switch.
+This positive feedback look suggests that once a threshold is reached, the transition to bitcoin will be swift, which will result in a rapid and dramatic increase in the value of each bitcoin.
+This positive feedback loop is part of the network effect and common to many of the hugely valuable monopolies that currently exist, such as Google, Facebook, etc. Those that own bitcoin and hold it through the transition can expect to benefit handsomely.

 .. image:: btc_usd.svg
     :width: 100%